VoidAlone/TimSeverance/docs/Teaching/Algorithms and Data Structures/CS-2420(Summer Deprecated)/Week 1 - Intro and Searching.md

 Linked list insertion generally requires some variation of the following

-1. Nodes contain pointers to next node
+1. All nodes have a pointer to some "next node"
 2. Create new object to be inserted
-3. Get "next" pointer of left node and assign to new object's "next" pointer
+3. Get the object (B) pointed to by "next" data member of left node (A) and assign (B) to new object's "next" pointer
 4. Set next pointer of left node to new object to be inserted.
 5. Objects are now linked